mila-iqia/mila-docs/docs/VSCode.rst

 "Cannot reconnect"
 ^^^^^^^^^^^^^^^^^^

-When connecting to multiple compute nodes (and/or from multiple computers), some instances may crash with that message because of conflicts in the lock files VSCode installs in ``~/.vscode-server`` (which is shared on all compute nodes through NFS).
+When connecting to multiple compute nodes (and/or from multiple computers), some instances may crash with that message because of conflicts in the lock files VSCode installs in ``~/.vscode-server`` (which is shared on all compute nodes).
 To fix this issue, you can change this setting in your ``settings.json`` file:

 .. code-block:: json

     "remote.SSH.lockfilesInTmp": true

-This will store the necessary lockfiles in ``/tmp`` on the compute nodes (which are not shared through NFS).
+This will store the necessary lockfiles in ``/tmp`` on the compute nodes (which are local to the node).

 Debugger timeouts